Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson02-MeetingJavier.md

   By the way, you may have noticed I used grassLength at the end of the address -

-  this isn't a method (we can tell because there aren't parentheses)
+  this isn't a method (we can tell because there aren't parentheses) though it's chained like one.

   This is actually a variable.
 These just hold values, instead of holding instructions.

   When a variable belongs to a class, it's called a parameter.

-Back to making a game!

 Now that we've met our friend Javier and understand some of the ways we have to communicate to make things work between us, we can see why something like "print" doesn't do anything.